 4.5.14.1 Wellington North - HVAs and SGRAs

-Maps 4.230 and 4.231 delineate the locations of HVAs and SGRAs in the Municipality.
-The vulnerability score for all HVAs is 6, while SGRAs can have a vulnerability score of 6, 4 or 2.
+Maps 4.WN.HVA and 4.WN.SGRA delineate the locations of HVAs and SGRAs in the Municipality.
+The vulnerability score for all HVAs is 6, while SGRAs are not assigned a score.
 There are no significant risks.